Chart Color Schemes

 Upper Caboolture has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects likely to impact the area.
-Notable ones are Westbrook Estate, Bright Community, Aire Lilywood, and Westbrook at Lilywood, as detailed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 37 projects that could affect this region.
+Notable projects include Westbrook Estate, Bright Community, Aire Lilywood, and Westbrook at Lilywood, as detailed in the following list for relevance.

 Professional plan users can use the search below to filter and access additional projects.